pattonsgirl/SU2021-CS2900/Projects/project2.md

 Standard Deviation from Average: 0.13725550257303776
 ```

-2. Output the final grade distribution based on sections 1 and 2
+2. Output the final grade distribution based on all sections
+    - A section breakdown (like in the sample report) is easy if you are using letter grades.
+Otherwise just provide numbers across all sections
     - Hint: both `groupby` and `value_counts` may come in handy if you did letter grades (see extra credit)

 3. See if there was any correlation between homework or exam grades and final grades
     - Put differently, did students who did well (80% and above) recieve high final grades (80% and above)?
+    - Hint: `.corr`

 ## Extra Credit 1 (10%)